At Calvert Manor, life is a getaway on Piscataway Bay

 “There are a variety of houses — a real hodgepodge,” said longtime resident Annmarie Buckley.
 “Mine is a one-level stucco, but I have log cabins on either side of me.”

-Buckley, her husband Timothy and their three children moved to Calvert Manor in July 1982.
+Buckley, her husband, Timothy, and their three children moved to Calvert Manor in July 1982.

 “We were immediately welcomed by a longtime resident who brought us fresh veggies from her garden.
 It was — and still is — a great place to raise children,” said Buckley.